SPINACH AND FETA FILO PIE

 Sauté the onion: Heat 1 tablespoon of olive oil in a small frying pan and sauté 1 large diced red onion with a pinch of salt over medium-low heat for about 10-15 minutes, until soft and lightly browned.
 Transfer the onion to a large bowl and leave to cool.

-Meanwhile, wilt the spinach: Heat a small knob of butter in a large saucepan, add the spinach, and cook it on medium heat for a couple of minutes until the leaves are wilted.
+Wilt the spinach: Heat a small knob of butter in a large saucepan, add the spinach, and cook it on medium heat for a couple of minutes until the leaves are wilted.
 If the spinach does not fit inside the pot, fill the pot to the brim with leaves, wait until they start to wilt, then add the rest.
 You want to set the heat high enough, so that most of the spinach water evaporates as the spinach cooks.
-When the spinach is wilted, transfer it to a sieve and squeeze out any excess liquid with a large spoon, then roughly chop it and transfer it to the bowl.
+When the spinach is wilted, transfer it to a sieve and squeeze out any excess liquid with a large spoon, then roughly chop the spinach and transfer it to the bowl.

 Add the spices: Season the spinach and onions with nutmeg, salt, and pepper, stir well, then leave them to cool.